Nature for Everyone, Everywhere!

 Wilderness trip: one weekend getaway, with all expenses covered

-That averages out to about 5–10 hours a month, designed to work around your school, job, and life.
+An average of about 5–10 hours a month, designed to work around your school, job, and life.
 This is a commitment, yes—but it’s also an adventure, and we think you’ll find it’s well worth the time.

 You get to choose a conservation project you actually care about.
 Here’s some examples of projects past program participants have worked on: